 - 1. By providing encouragement and taking an interest in their child's study. - 2.
 By providing a quiet and conducive place for study at home. - 3.
-By regular checking of the pupil planner. - 4.
 By contacting the school if their child seems to have insufficient or too much homework, or seems to find it unduly easy or difficult.